mahan-mohammadi/project/README.md

 - [ ] and add tui to the apps
 - [x] make a protocol so you can get your contacts from the server `CONTACTs`
 - [x] add the contacts command logic
-- [ ] refactor contacts into its own class `contactsdb`
+- [ ] refactor contacts into its own class `contactsdb`1
-- [ ] fix being able to send message to youreld
+- [x] fix being able to send message to youreld

 ### 📊 Reporting System
 - [ ] Add static counters in `Server` to track: